Sudan entry requirements for Spain passport holders

 Frequently asked questions

-Processing typically takes 2 to 4 weeks, but can be longer during busy periods or if additional documents are requested.
-Apply at least 6 weeks before your trip.
+Processing typically takes 5–10 working days, but it can stretch to 3 weeks during busy periods or if additional security clearance is needed.
+Apply at least a month before your planned departure.

 Official sources